 If we can’t quite decide, we’ll splurge on a gift card to their favorite store.

 Does your business offer any of these products or services?
 Let Boulder County shoppers know with an ad in the Camera’s Father’s Day direct email, sent to 50,000 opt-in local consumers with household incomes of $100,000 or more.

 The email will be sent directly to your audience’s inboxes on Tuesday, June 9, prime Father’s Day shopping time.

-Call 303.473.1400 by Tuesday, June 2 to reserve your ad in the Camera’s Father’s Day Digital Direct Mail.
+Get your special offer in front of thousands of local, affluent buyers.
+Call 303.473.1400 by Tuesday, June 2 to reserve your ad in our Father’s Day Digital Direct Mail.